PRACTICE AREA

 Age Discrimination in Employer Policies

 Age discrimination can happen even if your employer doesn’t single you out.
 You can suffer discrimination even if it’s not on purpose.
-For example, when a company policy applies to everyone but negatively affects employees over 40 years old.
+For example, if a company policy applies to everyone but negatively affects employees over 40 years old.

 Age discrimination is a big concern during company layoffs.
 Even if the company doesn’t target older workers to be laid off, they have to be careful.
 If layoffs affect a disproportionate number of older employees, your employer could be guilty of age discrimination.